 The location of the vehicle's precrash center of gravity is marked with a photographic target applied to the appropriate top surface of the vehicle (Figure 4).

-The interior rearview mirror, front passenger head restraint, and passenger side windows are removed to prevent possible obstruction of camera views during the test.
+The front passenger head restraint and passenger side windows are removed to prevent possible obstruction of camera views during the test.